HerreraEnvironmental/23-08082-000-TC-WQ-Dashboard/README.md

 ## 📦 Requirements and Dependencies

-This Shiny application is hosted on shinyapps.io.
+This Shiny application is hosted on shinyapps.io (see link above).
 Should you need to run the app locally, please see the deps.yaml file in this directory for a complete list of dependencies.
 The install_deps.R script will automatically install the necessary packages.

 You will need to have R and a compatible IDE (e.g., RStudio or Positron) installed on your computer.

-## :droplet: Data
+## :droplet: Data and Analysis

 The original, unmodified data used in this project is located in the inputs/ subdirectory, which is backed up both on this GitHub and in